 The third quarter of the program introduces persuasive communications within the specific context of appellate advocacy.
 Students draft and rewrite an appellate brief and compete in a mandatory intra-scholastic moot court competition.
 Students master the difference between objective and persuasive legal writing.

-Students in their second year learn to draft specific types of litigation-related documents.
+Students in their second year learn to draft specific litigation-related documents.
 During the course, students write a complaint and an answer, discovery requests, a persuasive memorandum, and a motion.
 Students learn to construct arguments at the trial stage, building upon the persuasive communications skills learned during the previous quarter.